FreeOpcUa/opcua-modeler/README.md

 Free OPC UA Modeler

-Python OPC UA address space buidler.
-This can be used to create OPC UA address spaces in XML format for import to Free OPC UA Server.
+OPC UA address space builder.
+This can be used to create OPC UA address spaces in XML format for import to OPC UA Servers.
+XML format is the one used by OPC UA specification, it should therefor be possible to import the produced XML using any SDK.

-This is a work in progress
+This is a work in progress but it is starting to be usable.
+Bug reports and feature requests are welcome.

 Current state and plans can be found here: https://github.com/FreeOpcUa/opcua-modeler/issues/3